khaledh/khaledh.github.io/docs/osdev/13-higher-half-kernel.md

   result = pml4
 ```

-Notice the inner proc `bootAlloc`.
-This is a temporary proc that we'll use to allocate physical memory for the page tables (it doesn't matter that we allocate a `PTable`, since all page tables have the same size; we just wanted an aligned page).
-It works because the UEFI environment is identity-mapped, so allocating using the `new` operator will return a physical address of a page that we can use for the page tables.
+Notice the `AlignedPage` type and the inner proc`bootAlloc`.
+This is a temporary proc that we'll use to allow the VMM to allocate physical memory for the page tables (the pages must be aligned to 4 KiB, hence the `AlignedPage` type).
+It works because the UEFI environment is identity-mapped, so allocating using the `new` operator will return an address of a page that we can use for the page tables.
 In the kernel, we'll rely on the physical memory manager to allocate physical memory for the page tables.

 Now, let's put everything together in `EfiMainInner`.
 Notice that we added an assembly instruction to load the new page tables into the `cr3` register.
 This is the register that holds the physical address of the PML4 table.